pingcap/docs/glossary.md

 Introduced in TiDB 5.3.0, Continuous Profiling is a way to observe resource overhead at the system call level.
 With the support of Continuous Profiling, TiDB provides performance insight as clear as directly looking into the database source code, and helps R&D and operation and maintenance personnel to locate the root cause of performance problems using a flame graph.
 For details, see [TiDB Dashboard Instance Profiling - Continuous Profiling](/dashboard/continuous-profiling.md).

-### CTE
+### Common Table Expression (CTE)

 A Common Table Expression (CTE) enables you to define a temporary result set that can be referred multiple times within a SQL statement using the [`WITH`](/sql-statements/sql-statement-with.md) clause.
 For more information, see [Common Table Expression](/develop/dev-guide-use-common-table-expression.md).

 ## D

-### DDL
+### Data Definition Language (DDL)

-Data Definition Language (DDL) statements enables you to create, modify, and drop tables, indexes, columns, and other database objects.
+Data Definition Language (DDL) is the part of the SQL standard that deals with creating, modifying and deleting tables and other objects.
+For details, see [DDL Introduction](/ddl-introduction.md).

-### DM
+### Data Migration (DM)

 Data Migration (DM) is a tool for  migrating data from MySQL-compatible databases into TiDB.
-It reads data from an instance of MySQL-compatible database and applies it to a TiDB target instance.
+DM reads data from a MySQL-compatible database instance and applies it to a TiDB target instance.
 For more information, see [DM Overview](/dm/dm-overview.md).

-### DML
+### Data Modification Language (DML)

-Data Modification Language (DML) statements enables you to with insert, update, and delete rows in tables.
+Data Modification Language (DML) is the part of the SQL standard that describes statements which enable you to insert, update, and delete rows in tables.

-### DMR
+### Development Milestone Release (DMR)

-Development Milestone Release (DMR) is a TiDB version that introduces the latest features but does not offer long-term support.
+Development Milestone Releases (DMR) are TiDB releases that introduce the latest features but do not offer long-term support.
 For more information, see [TiDB Versioning](/releases/versioning.md).

-### DR
+### Disaster Recovery (DR)

-Disaster Recovery (DR) includes solutions that can be used to recover data from a disaster in the future.
-These solutions typically involve backups and standby clusters.
-For more information, see [Overview of TiDB Disaster Recovery Solutions](dr-solution-introduction).
+Disaster Recovery (DR) includes solutions that can be used to recover data and services from a disaster in the future.
+TiDB offers a variety of solutions for delivering Disaster Recovery including backups and replication to standby clusters.
+For more information, see [Overview of TiDB Disaster Recovery Solutions](/dr-solution-introduction.md).

-### DXF
+### Distributed eXecution Framework (DXF)

-Distributed eXecution Framework (DXF) is the framework used by TiDB for accelerating index creation and data import by distributing tasks over all available resources.
+Distributed eXecution Framework (DXF) is the framework used by TiDB to distribute tasks across the TiDB cluster.
+DXF is designed to efficiently use the cluster resources to execute tasks (like index creation or data import) while controlling the resource usage and impact on core business transactions.
 For more information, see [DXF Introduction](/tidb-distributed-execution-framework.md).

 ### Dynamic Pruning